hpacheco/ses/labs/Lab3.md

 Juice Shop features a **SSRF** challenge.
 To try to solve it, log in and go to your user's profile page.
 You can upload a profile picture or provide a image URL; in the second case, the server will itself download the image.
 A successful solution to the challenge requires accessing a specific local page within the <http://localhost:3000> local application page; the needed URL and parameters are hidden in Juice Shop's source code.

 This is an artificial challenge, in the sense that we have to access a very specific URL.
 In general, however, having the server accessing arbitrary user-provided URLs is dangerous; this is also hinted at by the logs of the automated source code analysis tools.
 How could you avoid SSRF vulnerabilities in your application?

+##### Unsigned JWT challenge (Extra)

+One of the most common ways to authenticate users in a web application is to use [Json Web Tokens (JWTs)](https://jwt.io/introduction).
+JWT-based authentication also helps in mitigating CSRF-related vulnerabilities.
+A JWT token is a `base64url`-encoded string `<header>.<payload>.<signature>`, with the `<header>` denoting the type of token and signing algorithm, the `<payload>` consistent on arbitrary data about the entity, and the `<signature>` guarantees that the `<payload>` data was signed by the server (possessing a secret key).

+The **Unsigned JWT** challenge explores a serious vulnerability in the way that JWT tokens are verified in the Juice Shop application, that allows an attacker to forge unsigned tokens with arbitrary `<payload>` data.
+For solving the challenge you are asked to forge a JWT token for a non-existent user with email `jwtn3d@juice-sh.op`.
+Attempt to send a GET request with your forged unsigned token to <http://localhost:3000/api/Complaints>, which requires a JWT-authenticated user.

+Tip: Have a look in the [snyk report](https://hpacheco.github.io/ses/labs/lab3/snyk_report.html).

 ### Advanced Injection (Extra)